-- Doing the computation needed to reach the value described in the "Computed value" line in the property's summary.
+- Doing the computation needed to reach the value described in the "Computed value" line in the property's definition table.

-The computation needed to reach the computed value for the property typically involves converting relative values (such as those in
+The computation needed to reach a property's computed value typically involves converting relative values (such as those in

 font-size: 16px and

 32px (double the font size).

 However, for some properties (those where percentages are relative to something that may require layout to determine, such as

 top), percentage-specified values turn into percentage-computed values.
 Additionally, unitless numbers specified on the

 line-height property become the computed value, as specified.
 The relative values that remain in the computed value become absolute when the used value is determined.

 |Cascading Style Sheets Level 2 Revision 2 (CSS 2.2) Specification |